photo 1 of 28

 Did you go to college and if so what degree did you earn?
-Only college I went to was the BRAZILIAN JIU JITSU CENTER, that's where I got my degree in Black Belt!
+Only college I went to was the BRAZILIAN JIU JITSU CENTER, that's where I got my Black Belt degree.

 What was your job before you started fighting?
 Back in the days I used to work in construction.
-Now for the last couple years I have been teaching BJJ.
+Now I teach BJJ.

 Specific accomplishments in pro competition?
 Victory over Igor Gracie.
 It had to be a turning point in my MMA career.

-Ranks in any martial arts styles: 1st Degree Brazilian Jiu Jitsu Black Belt
+Ranks in any martial arts styles: Second degree Brazilian Jiu-Jitsu Black Belt